digitallawyer/openlegaldictionary/_definitions/privigna.md

 ---
 title: Privigna
 permalink: "/definitions/privigna.html"
-body: Lat In the civll law.
+body: Lat in the civll law.
 A step-daughter
 published_at: '2018-07-07'
 layout: post
 ---